Founder and Executive Director

 Lee has spent 18+ years with professional services firms and social enterprises at the startup, growth and established stages.

-Prior to joining CORI, she served as COO of Dalberg, a global strategy consulting firm focused on social and economic development.
+Prior to joining RISI, she served as COO of Dalberg, a global strategy consulting firm focused on social and economic development.
 She also worked as a consultant and interim COO to private equity firms.

 Previously, she was as an Executive Director in the Investment Banking Division of Goldman Sachs, where she executed financing transactions across industries and served as Business Unit Manager of the firm’s European Financing Group.